AlperZ23/DSA210/README.md

   * No card passes this threshold.

   * Conclusion: After correcting for multiple comparisons, no card’s win rate pattern is significantly different across brackets under the approximated-counts model.
+## **Machine Learning Methods**

+The dataset contains card performance statistics across different player brackets (Top 200, Top 1000, All Ranked, Ladder).
+For each card in each bracket: UsagePct (percentage of decks using the card), WinPct (win rate when the card is in a deck), and Rating (an overall card strength rating).

+## **Regression: Predicting Win Rate (WinPct)**

+Build models to predict a card’s win percentage (WinPct) from its usage percentage (UsagePct), overall rating (Rating), and bracket category.
+The data will use one hot encoding for the Bracket feature to include it as variables.
+An 80/20 train test split is used.
+Two models are trained: a Linear Regression (baseline linear model) and a Gradient Boosting Regressor (a non linear ensemble model).Lastly, evaluate performance with the Root Mean Squared Error (RMSE) and R² score on the test set.

+### **Data Preparation and Train Test Split**

+Select the features and target for regression, then split the dataset into training and testing sets .Ensure the random seed differs from that of the classification task.
+Also set up a preprocessing pipeline to one hot encode the Bracket feature while leaving numeric features unchanged.

+### **Linear Regression Model**

+Create a pipeline that applies the above preprocessing and then fits a linear regression model.
+This model will learn a linear combination of UsagePct, Rating, and bracket dummy features to predict WinPct.
+After training, evaluate the model on the test set and compute the RMSE and R² metrics:

+### **Gradient Boosting Regressor Model**

+Next, train a Gradient Boosting Regressor on the same training data.
+This ensemble model can capture non linear relationships and interactions.
+After fitting, evaluate it on the test set using the same metrics.

+### **.
+Regression (Predicting Card Win Rate)**

+* **Target:** WinPct

+* **Features Used:** UsagePct, Rating, Bracket

+* **Train/Test Split:** 80/20 holdout (random\_state=10)

+* **Preprocessing:** One hot encoding of Bracket

+* **Models & Performance :**

+  * **Linear Regression:** RMSE \= **4.361**, R² \= **0.488**

+  * **Gradient Boosting Regressor:** RMSE \= **1.891**, R² \= **0.904**

+* **Model Interpretation (Gradient Boosting Feature Importances):**

+  * Highest importance feature: Rating (dominant driver in the fitted model), followed by bracket indicators and then UsagePct.

+## **Classification: Categorizing Card Popularity**

+Classify each card’s popularity level (Low, Medium, High) based on its usage percentage.
+The data will create a categorical target by binning the UsagePct into three quantile based tiers.
+The features used for classification are UsagePct, WinPct, Rating, and the one hot encoded Bracket indicator.
+Two models are trained: a Multinomial Logistic Regression and a Random Forest Classifier.
+Evaluate these models with overall accuracy, macro averaged F1 score, and examine the confusion matrix for the Random Forest.

+### **Creating the Popularity Category Target**

+The popularity classes using usage percentage quantiles.
+Specifically, split the UsagePct values into three groups of roughly equal size: the bottom \~33% as Low popularity, middle \~33% as Medium, and top \~33% as High.
+This is done using pd.qcut, which calculates quantile cut points then confirms the class distribution.

+This shows the dataset is divided into 252 low popularity, 211 medium popularity, and 184 high popularity instances (which is approximately one third in each, as intended).
+Predict this Popularity class using the card’s other metrics.

+### **Data Preparation and Train Test Split**

+Prepare the feature matrix X and target y for classification.
+X includes the numeric features UsagePct, WinPct, Rating and the categorical Bracket.
+The target y is the new Popularity class.
+Perform an 80/20 stratified split (with random\_state=42 for reproducibility).
+Use a similar preprocessing pipeline to one hot encode the bracket feature.

+### **Multinomial Logistic Regression Model**

+Train a logistic regression classifier with a multinomial setting.
+The model will learn linear decision boundaries in the feature space to separate the Low, Medium and High classes.
+The pipeline (preprocessing \+ logistic regression) on the training data and then evaluate on the test set.

+### **Random Forest Classifier Model**

+Also train a Random Forest classifier, an ensemble of decision trees, on the same data.
+This model can capture non linear relationships and typically handles feature interactions automatically.
+After training,  evaluate its performance similarly.

+### **2\.
+Classification (Popularity Tier Prediction)**

+* **Target:** Popularity (created by tertiles of UsagePct via pd.qcut, labels \= Low / Medium / High)
+* **Class Distribution:** Low \= 252, Medium \= 211, High \= 184
+* **Features Used:** UsagePct, WinPct, Rating, Bracket
+* **Train/Test Split:** 80/20 stratified holdout (random\_state=42)
+* **Preprocessing:** Standard scaling for numeric features \+ one hot encoding for Bracket
+* **Models & Performance (holdout set):**
+  * **Logistic Regression:** Accuracy \= **0.908**, Macro F1 \= **0.905**
+  * **Random Forest (random\_state=42):** Accuracy \= **1.000**, Macro F1 \= **1.000**
+* **Random Forest Confusion Matrix (test set; Low/Medium/High):**
+  * Perfect diagonal classification: Low \= 51, Medium \= 42, High \= 37\.

+##

 ### **Limitations**